NOTE: This story contains additional material not included in the original post.

 Biscuits and Gravy is a staple of southern U.S. breakfast fare.
 It’s cheap, filling and guaranteed to clog your arteries while it fills your belly to bursting.
 The traditional accompaniment is a sausage-cream gravy ($7.25), but given a choice, I chose the Tailgate Chicken Biscuit ($11.95) topped with mushroom gravy.

 The menu claims the chicken is “slow cooked in Frank’s Red Hot and Jerk spice,” so I expected intense flavours of thyme, cinnamon, garlic and nutmeg to dance on my tongue by the heat of chilies.
 I found it tasty, but this is spicy chicken for the spice-intolerant crowd.
-The mushroom gravy, while thick, earthy-rich and loaded with mushrooms, is loaded with salt.
+The mushroom gravy, while thick, earthy-rich and loaded with mushrooms, tasted very salty.

-Brent, a friend visiting from Rome, added two fried eggs to his Southern Comfort Biscuit (Bacon and Cheddar: $10.75) and declared them indispensable, though he, too, complained of too much salt in the gravy.
+Brent, a friend visiting from Rome, added two fried eggs to his Southern Comfort Biscuit (Bacon and Cheddar: $10.75) and declared them indispensable, though he, too, complained of a salty flavour in the gravy.
+(Editor’s note: Stead clarifies she uses no salt in the gravy, but adds tamari, a soy sauce alternative)

 Dennis, my other dining companion, ordered the Biscuit Benny ($14.25), which features one of Shannon’s delectable biscuits cut in half and topped with thick-sliced ham under two eggs buried in Hollandaise.
 Vegetarians can substitute tomato and avocado for the ham at no additional cost.
 Either way, it is an impressive plate and Dennis declared it the best Eggs Benny ever.
 It came served with fresh fruit (grapes and orange slices), and shredded hash browns grilled golden.